shellking4/sendsms-node-android-adb/README.md

 3- Change the permissions of ./sendsms bash script to make it executable

-4- Put it somewhere global on the Operating System
+4- Put it somewhere global on the Operating System (say /usr/local/bin)

 5- Test the sendsms script with the following:
 ```bash